lee-joanne/cork-paints/README.md

 [View Live Project Here](https://lee-joanne.github.io/cork-paints/)

 Cork Paints is a low-cost painting workshop for all different skill levels in Cork City, Ireland.
-The website is targeted towards people who are interested in learning how to paint and looking to attend in-class sessions on evenings or weekends.
-Cork Paints is useful for anyone who is interested in painting as they accomodate beginniners or expert paints in acrylic, watercolour, or oil for children, teenagers, or adults.
+The website is targeted towards children, teenagers, or adults who are interested in learning how to paint with acrylic, watercolour, or oil.
+Cork Paints offers in-class workshop sessions on evenings or weekends to suit the busy lifestyles of students and working adults.

 ![Screenshot of Cork Paints index page on Am I Responsive](assets/documentation/images/amiresponsive-index.png)
 ![Screenshot of Cork Paints courses page on Am I Responsive](assets/documentation/images/amiresponsive-courses.png)